Say Something (A Great Big World song): Critical response

-"Say Something" received universal acclaim from music critics, with significant acclaim going towards the emotional tone.
-Rick Florino of Artist Direct gave the song 5 out of 5 stars, calling it "Oscar-worthy", with "a cinematic heft to the track that makes it utterly vivid and vibrant."
+"Say Something" received mixed reviews from music critics.
+Rick Florino of Artist Direct gave the song five out of five stars, calling it "Oscar-worthy", with "a cinematic heft to the track that makes it utterly vivid and vibrant."
 Florino also praised Aguilera's performance, calling it "one of her best ever, fortifying the hook and harmony masterfully."
+Writing for The New Orleans Advocate, Keith Spera opined that the song is "a forthright, unadorned break-up ballad".
 Lewis Corner of Digital Spy praised Aguilera for "reminding us why she always sounds infinitely better when heading up a ballad", calling it "a beautifully simplistic ode to heartache that evidently connects."

 Robert Copsey also of Digital Spy called it "one of [Aguilera's] most understated outings in recent memory, and it's all the better for it."
 Jon O'Brien of Yahoo!
 Music noted that the song features Aguilera's "most restrained and indeed impressive vocal in years", calling the song " as emotive as it is theatrical."
 Melinda Newman of HitFix praised Aguilera for "show[ing] admirable restraint vocally, beautifully pairing with Axel's vocals."
 Sam Lansky of Idolator wrote that the song "was already pretty heartrending, but Aguilera's vocals provide some lovely support and additional pathos; it's a relief to hear that she enriches, rather than overwhelms, the track."
 Bradley Stern of MuuMuse praised the "slow, sad piano melody", the "mournful strings," calling it "a haunting production – made even better by the Stripped diva, proving once again that less is often more."
 Stern also praised Aguilera for showing a simple side of her voice, writing that she "doesn't even have her own verse or chorus – she resigns to delivering subtle, yet effective, backing vocals for the entirety of the re-recording.
 It's only in the song's final few moments that she allows her powerhouse pipes to blow in the background.
 And those whispers at the very end?
 'Say something, I'm giving up on you...'
 Gulp."